Women’s soccer is gaining popularity and viewership, but it’s also still struggling against biases and unfair conditions.

 Get Involved with Girls Youth Soccer

-Whether you have a young female athlete in the family or not, there are plenty of ways to contribute to girls’ soccer.
+Whether you have a young female athlete in the family, there are plenty of ways to contribute to girls’ soccer.
 The push for women’s soccer starts with girls’ soccer.

-While a lot of girls play soccer when they are little, far fewer stay with the sport into college and beyond.
+While many girls play soccer when they are little, far fewer stay with the sport into college and beyond.
 Ideas for supporting girls’ youth soccer include:

 - Volunteer with a local club or team.